The Coral Protection and Restoration Program (CPR) was established in 2020 to support the holistic management of Florida’s Coral Reef.

-The CPR program is addressing these threats by guiding national coral reef policy through participation in the U.S. Coral Reef Task Force, providing leadership for coral reef initiatives in the state and by effectively administering state funding for Florida’s Coral Reef priorities.
+The CPR Program is addressing these threats by guiding national coral reef policy through participation in the U.S. Coral Reef Task Force, providing leadership for coral reef initiatives in the state and by effectively administering state funding for Florida’s Coral Reef priorities.

-Since 2017, the CPR program has administered more than $90 million, including the recurring $20M Biscayne Bay Water Quality Improvement Grant.
+Since 2017, the CPR Program has administered more than $90 million, including the recurring $20 million Biscayne Bay Water Quality Improvement Grant.
 This funding allows the CPR Program to support universities, agencies and non-governmental organizations (NGOs) in priority projects like water quality sampling, nutrient reduction, stony coral tissue loss disease research, intervention, coral rescue, coral propagation and restoration actions.
-The CPR Program also leads implementation of the Governor’s new Florida's Coral Reef Restoration and Recovery (FCR3) Initiative.
+The CPR Program also leads implementation of the Florida’s Coral Reef Restoration and Recovery (FCR3) Initiative.

 VISION